 How can patient positioning impact venous access in children and the elderly?

-Positioning the patient correctly is essential for increasing visibility and access to veins, thus making it simpler to locate them when providing venous access both in children and elderly.
+Positioning the patient correctly is essential for increasing visibility and access to veins, thus making it simpler to locate them when providing venous access both in children and the elderly.